 Mid-Maryland SCORE – Serves Frederick, Carroll, and Washington counties by providing expert mentorship services to small business professionals looking to start, grow, and develop their businesses.

 The Scott Key Center - fosters a broad range of person-centered, integrated employment opportunities for individuals with intellectual and developmental disabilities in Frederick County Maryland.

-Women to Women Mentoring - Cultivates mentor relationships that provide women with guidance, support, and community connections.
+Woman to Woman Mentoring, Inc. - Cultivates mentor relationships that provide women with guidance, support, and community connections.